 - Long Term Care

 - Subacute/Rehabilitation Settings

 The program includes both classroom instruction and clinical practice in adult health nursing, family health nursing and mental health nursing.

-CSN Nursing Programs are accredited by the Accreditation Commission for Education in Nursing, Inc. (formally the National League for Nursing Accrediting Commission, Inc.) and the Nevada State Board of Nursing.
+The CSN Associate Degree in Nursing Program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) and approved by the Nevada State Board of Nursing.

 LPN to RN Bridge (AAS) Requirements